cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 way in which players must heal their character.

 The player is typically restricted from healing or resting except at designated sites.
-However, when the player chooses to do so, they will ***also*** heal all enemies across the entire gameworld.
+However, when the player chooses to do so, they will ***also*** heal or revive all enemies across the entire gameworld.

 The recovery mechanic creates a powerful and exciting tension, since players can't kill a few enemies, then just run back to the nearest checkpoint to heal